-Scots Sikh held in India to hear charges
+Scots Sikh could face murder charge in India

 - Detained Sikh activist's family speak out

-"The charges against each of the accused, including Jagtar Singh Johal, will be read out to them and a copy will be supplied to the lawyers as well," he said.

-"They will be asked whether they did commit these crimes or not.
-So it depends, if they say they did not then the trial begins after that, if they confess to it then the judge is free to decide whatever he wants."

-Meanwhile campaigners, including members of the Sikh Federation and Sikhs from across Europe are planning to gather outside the UN in Geneva for a protest.
+Meanwhile campaigners, including members of the Sikh Federation and Sikhs from across Europe protested outside the UN in Geneva.

+Mr Johal's brother Gurpreet Singh was due to be at the protest.

 They want the United Nations to investigate their allegations and say they are relying on the organisation to uphold Mr Johal's rights.